google/node-h2-auto-push/README.md

 `pushFn` to push static resources that are associated with the current request.

-*   `stream`: The stream associated with the current request/response.
-This method will create a new push stream for pushed resources, if any.

 This method (and `recordRequestPath()` described below) must be called for non-static file requests as well as static files that are being served by the middleware.
 That's because there may be cases where a set of static files